Forestry: An Environmental Science

 The BSc in Forestry develops graduates who appreciate the need to manage forested areas with due concern for all resources and who have the capability and knowledge to manage forested areas as integrated ecological entities.
 It focuses primarily on forest management, the protection, manipulation, and use of the forest resource while ensuring that sustainability and other social and cultural needs are met.

 The field of forestry embraces topics as diverse as economics, ecology, engineering and conservation.
 As a consequence, a broad range of career opportunities exist for graduates.
-Our fully accredited program prepares students for designation as a Registered Professional Forester working in government or industrial organizations or as consultants.
-To complete the registration process, graduates apply directly to the appropriate Registered Professional Foresters Association.
+Our fully accredited program prepares you for designation as a Registered Professional Forester working in government or industrial organizations or as consultants.
+To complete the registration process, you apply directly to the appropriate Registered Professional Foresters Association.

 Field school exercises provide training in technical aspects of forestry, including forest mensuration, engineering, ecology and silviculture.